Contributing

 • Once you have obtained the test LCP client library from EDRLab, the instructions available in the toolkit should be enough to integrate the library without hiccup.

-• A first-level support is offered by EDRLab for LCP integrations.
+• Additional support is offered by EDRLab for LCP prospects.

-• If the community cannot answer to your questions or help solving your problems, paid consulting has to be considered.
+• If the community cannot answer to your questions or help solving your problems, paid consulting should be considered.

 Once the app is ready

-• Please announce this achievement in the Readium Slack, #general channel, with links to the apps on the Apple and Google stores.
+• Please announce this achievement on Twitter/X or LinkedIn with a #readium hash tag, with links to the apps on the Apple and Google stores.
 We will then add your app to the “awesome Readium” page.

 • The Readium community will appreciate if you promote Readium on social networks.